vishaldubey01/StockApp/README.md

 ### Future Enhancements

 -   Add multiple authentication providers such as Google to provide more optionality for users
+-   Better account level support such as updating password, setting a profile picture, or deleting account
 -   Charts to show historical stock prices to provide more information for users
 -   Percentage change feature that allows users to see the change in price for a given stock since they added it to their watchlist
 -   Pagination support to improve performance in a production environment with thousands of stocks